-PURPOSE AND SCOPE: The code of ethics is intended to sustain the integrity and reputation of the bank by developing guidelines for appropriate professional and ethical standards.
-It provides guidance for all officers, directors, and employees of Baylake Corp and its affiliates.
-Failure to comply with the code of ethics may result in termination of employment.
-Any questions regarding proper code of ethics should be referred to an immediate manager or Human Resources.
-It is in the best interest of the bank, our shareholders, and the public that we conduct business in accordance with the following core values.
+PURPOSE AND SCOPE: This code of ethics is intended to sustain the integrity and reputation of Baylake Corp. and its affiliates (collectively, the “Bank”) by developing guidelines for appropriate professional and ethical standards.
+It provides guidance for all such employees.
+Failure to comply with this code of ethics may result in termination of employment.
+Any questions regarding proper conduct should be referred to an immediate manager or Human Resources.
+It is in the best interest of the Bank, our shareholders, and the public that we conduct business in accordance with the following core values:

-INTEGRITY: Baylake Bank expects that its officers, directors, and employees will demonstrate integrity in all business interactions.
-We expect absolute honesty in the handling of customer property, accounts, and information entrusted to the bank.
+INTEGRITY: The Bank expects that its employees will demonstrate integrity in all business interactions.
+We expect absolute honesty in the handling of customer property, accounts, and information entrusted to the Bank.